Prav Param of Funding Options provides the answers to key questions about taking out a commercial mortgage

 What about the type of business I'm running?

 How you use the property makes a difference, both to the interest rate you'll pay and how much you can borrow.
 Owner-occupied businesses such as offices or shops can normally get a maximum LTV of around 75%, while investment properties will have a lower LTV.
 Rates are also dependent on the location and quality of the property.

 How do I find the best deal for my business?
 What about brokers?

-You could try the finance finder tool.
-It enables businesses to find experts with many years experience and established relationships with a number of lenders.
+You could try our finance finder tool.
+It enables businesses to find brokers with many years experience and established relationships with a number of lenders.
 This means you won't have to wait weeks to speak to a bank, which may not help with your enquiry anyway.
 Brokers will often have a thorough understanding of the lending market and can quickly match customers to lenders.
 Brokers will also have access to exclusive lenders that won't take enquiries from customers directly and are able to secure exclusive rates and deals that can't be found on the high street.